The single contact point

 The single contact point (German abbreviation “ZASt”) coordinates the cross-border cooperation of the data protection supervisory authorities of the federal and state governments with the other Member States of the European Union, the European Data Protection Board (EDPB) and the European Commission.

-The tasks of the single contact point (ZASt) are limited to supporting the federal and state supervisory authorities in their tasks.
+The tasks of the single contact point (ZASt) are limited to supporting the federal and state data protection supervisory authorities in their tasks.
 In doing so, the ZASt does not perform data protection supervisory responsibilities itself.
 The ZASt is not responsible for the external relationship with citizens, authorities and companies and cannot take action in this regard.